mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

-So far three methods for _Two-Factor Authentication_ are implemented: U2F, Yubi OTP, and TOTP
+So far three methods for _Two-Factor Authentication_ are implemented: WebAuthn (replacing U2F since February 2022), Yubi OTP, and TOTP

--   For U2F to work, you need an encrypted connection to the server (HTTPS) as well as a FIDO security key.
+-   For WebAuthn to work, you need an encrypted connection to the server (HTTPS) as well as a FIDO security key.
--   Both U2F and Yubi OTP work well with the fantastic [Yubikey](https://www.yubico.com).
+-   Both WebAuthn and Yubi OTP work well with the fantastic [Yubikey](https://www.yubico.com).
--   While Yubi OTP needs an active internet connection and an API ID + key, U2F will work with any FIDO U2F USB key out of the box, but can only be used when mailcow is accessed over HTTPS.
+-   While Yubi OTP needs an active internet connection and an API ID + key, WebAuthn will work with any FIDO U2F/WebAuthn USB key out of the box, but can only be used when mailcow is accessed over HTTPS.
--   U2F and Yubi OTP support multiple keys per user.
+-   WebAuthn and Yubi OTP support multiple keys per user.
 -   As the third TFA method mailcow uses TOTP: time-based one-time passwords.
 Those passwords can be generated with apps like "Google Authenticator" after initially scanning a QR code or entering the given secret manually.

 As administrator you are able to temporary disable a domain administrators TFA login until they successfully logged in.